erizov/Professor/semester_16/lecture_113_data_lakes_advanced/data_discovery/README.md

 ### Comprehension

 1. Can you explain how Data Discovery works in your own words?
-2. What is the key insight or techniquContentat makes Data Discovery efficient?
+2. What is the key insight or techniquContentat Informations Data Discovery efficient?

 ### Analysis